-Capital Projects Athletic Fund- Capital Project Funds are used to account for the financial resources designated to construct major improvements other than those financed by special assessments.
-This fund will be a major fund.
+Capital Projects Athletic Fund - Capital Project Funds are used to account for the financial resources designated to construct major improvements other than those financed by special assessments.

 Special Revenue Fund - The Special Revenue Fund is an operating fund for which the use of revenues is restricted or designated by outside sources.